 Rules Index | GM Screen | Player's Guide

-Chapter 3: Subsystems / Chases / Building a Chase
+Chapter 4: Subsystems / Chases / Building a Chase

 Setting Obstacle DCs

-When you set the DCs for an obstacle, you’ll typically be using simple DCs.
-Use a proficiency rank that’s generally appropriate for the PCs’ level if you want the obstacle to be a significant one.
-As noted earlier, you’ll typically want to select a couple different ways the group can get past an obstacle.
-At least one check should be have an easy or very easy adjustment, while the other check should have a standard or hard DC.
-In some cases you might use something other than a simple DC; for example, if a specific NPC has put up a magical barrier, you would use their spell DC.
+When you set the DCs for an obstacle, you'll typically be using simple DCs.
+Use a proficiency rank that's generally appropriate for the PCs' level if you want the obstacle to be a significant obstacle.
+As noted earlier, you'll typically want to select a couple different ways the group can get past an obstacle.
+At least one check should have an easy or very easy adjustment, while the other check should have a standard or hard DC.
+In some cases, you might use something other than a simple DC; for example, if a specific NPC has put up a magical barrier, you would use their spell DC.
 This might result in some pretty tough DCs or even impassable obstacles, so use this carefully!